 - 5101, 5201, 5301.
 Topics in Pharmacology (1:1:0, 2:2:0, 3:3:0).
 Prerequisite: Consent of instructor.
 Specific areas of pharmacology not normally included in other courses.
 May be repeated for credit with change in content. - 5225.
 Techniques in Pharmacological Research (2:2:6).
 Prerequisite: Consent of instructor.
 Standard experimental techniques used in pharmacological research are explored through a series of hands-on laboratory exercises.
 Numerous techniques common to research in many fields will be introduced. - 5303.
 Principles of Pharmacology (3:3:0).
 Prerequisite: Biochemistry and physiology or consent of instructor.
 A study of the principles and theories of pharmacokinetics and pharmacodynamics of chemicals in relationship to dose and time.
 The course will consist of lectures, discussions, and oral presentations of original papers by the class and is oriented for both pharmacology and nonpharmacology majors. - 5312.
-Medical Pharmacology I (3:8:0).
+Medical Pharmacology Í (3:8:0).
 A study of pharmacology with emphasis on mechanisms of drug action, interaction, and therapeutics. - 5326.
 Pharmacology of the Autonomic Nervous System (3:3:0).
 Prerequisite: GBCH 5921, GPHY 5803, GPHM 5613 or equivalent.
 A conceptual study of drugs which alter the function of the autonomic nervous system.
 Emphasis will be on mechanisms by which drugs affect transmitter synthesis, release, uptake, and metabolism as well as receptor function. - 5336.
 Molecular and Cellular Pharmacology (3:3:0).
 Prerequisite: Consent of instructor.
 Course focuses on experimental methods employed in pharmacological research.
 Topics include expression cloning, photo-affinity labeling, gene microarrays, patch clamp recording, etc. This course will consist of selected topics, lectures, and student discussions. - 5337.
 Neuropsychopharmacology (3:3:0).
 Prerequisite: Consent of instructor.
 A structured in-depth study of specific topics concerning neurochemical pharmacology, behavioral pharmacology, and neuropsychopharmacology.
 Topics to be studied will vary each semester.
 The course will consist of lectures, discussions, and oral presentations of original papers by the class. - 6000.
-Master's Thesis (V1-6). - 6331.
+Master's Thesis (V1-8). - 6331.
 Principles of Toxicology I (3:3:0).
 Prerequisite: Graduate standing in the department or consent of instructor.
 First half of a two-semester course.
-Examines the foundations of toxicological sciences.
-Covers principles, disposition, and first half of toxicological mechanisms.
+Examines the foundations of toxico-

+- logical sciences.
+Covers principles, disposition, and first half of toxicological mechanisms. - 6332.
-- 6332.
 Principles of Toxicology II (3:3:0).
 Prerequisite: GPHM 6331.
 Second half of a two-semester course.
-Covers remaining toxicological mechanisms, toxic agents, and applied toxicology. - 7000.
-Research (V1-12). - 7101.
+Covers remaining toxicological mechanisms, toxic agents, and applied toxicology.

+7000.
+Research (V1-12).

+7101.
 Pharmacology Seminar (1:1:0).
 Prerequisite: Consent of instructor.
-This weekly seminar is designed to provide training in research data presentation and analysis.
+This course will enhance student skills in scientific public speaking through a series of seminars that are critiqued by the Department of Pharmacology & Neuroscience faculty.
+Weekly seminars are designed to provide training in research data presentation and analysis or critical evaluation and presentation of a manuscript in press.
 A required course for pharmacology and neuroscience graduate students, it is taken during the fall and spring semesters.
-Students present seminars to the entire department.
-Seminar topics vary but the two primary formats are journal club and presentation of data involving the student's research.
-Part of the grade is determined by class participation. - 8000.
+The course is designed such that students must interact by participating in the questions and answer component of all seminars as well as during lunch with invited speakers.
+Grades are determined by faculty evaluation of seminar presentation, and by participation during seminars.

+3000.
 Doctoral Dissertation (V1-12).